You're not losing yourself. You're in a transition — and it can be understood.

 - 8Stay well

-Written by someone who's sat across from this, professionally
+A stress and overwhelm specialist — who's sat across from this, professionally

 New guides and programmes, occasionally